harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 size: sm
 ---

+# Quick Glossary (in simple terms)

-# Dev Server (Hot Module Replacement)
+## Dev Server (Hot Module Replacement)

-- Use a HTTP server to serve bmodules locally (listening on port 3000, 8080 usually)
+- Use a HTTP server to serve modules locally (listening on port 3000, 8080 usually)
 - Websocket communicating file changes so modules can be reloaded

 ---